Farmer using data insights to manage field of crops.

 • In order to maintain a valid letter of conformance, the producer must continue sharing data for all relevant metrics on a monthly basis.

-• If the data is not shared with the GLOBALG.A.P.
-Secretariat by the 25th of the following month, the producer receives a warning notification from their CB.
+• If the data is not shared with GLOBALG.A.P. by the 25th of the following month, the producer receives a warning notification from their CB.
 After the third warning notification, the product is suspended until the gap in the data is closed.

 How much does an IDA add-on audit cost?